maumelas1234/maumelas1234/README.md

 👋 Hello, I'm @maumelas1234!

-    👀 I have a keen interest in computers and the transformative technological advancements they bring.
+    👀 I have a keen interest in computers and the transformative technological advancements they bring .

     🌱 I recently completed a degree in computer sciences, enhancing my understanding of various facets within the field.

-    💞️ I'm actively seeking internship opportunities that align with my passion and expertise.
+    💞️ I'm actively seeking internship opportunities that align with my passion and expertise (Software Development and Software Engineering).

     📫 You can reach me via whatsapp on +27 64 6277 365 or @maumelatshifhiwa on facebook.
 - 😄 Pronouns: ...